 Would you like to work alongside internationally renowned Veterinary Specialists?

 Willows is proud to be one of the world’s leading multi-disciplinary small animal referral centres.
 Our state-of-the-art hospital is led by world-renowned Specialists who are working at the leading edge of veterinary medicine and surgery.

-A one-year Internship at Willows provides an amazing opportunity for learning and personal development, and can act as a stepping stone towards small animal residencies and other postgraduate programs both in the UK and overseas.
+A one-year Internship at Willows provides an amazing opportunity for learning and personal development and can act as a stepping stone toward small animal residencies and other postgraduate programs both in the UK and overseas.

 Willows has a team of ten rotating Interns, with intakes to the programme in January and July each year.
 The programme lasts 13 months, the first of which consists of four weeks’ extensive induction prior to commencement of the Internship proper.

 Interns rotate through a full range of disciplines including: Internal Medicine, Oncology, Orthopaedics, Soft Tissue Surgery, Cardiology, Dermatology, Ophthalmology, Neurology, Emergency and Critical Care, Diagnostic Imaging and Anaesthesia.
 There is daily case-related tuition from Specialists and Residents, in addition to a structured CPD programme.
 Interns have the opportunity to be involved in a research project leading to publication of a paper in a peer-reviewed journal.